 LECTURER IN ISLAM Theology, Philosophy and Religious Studies 0151 291 3269 Arts and Humanities email@example.com

-He is interested in supervising both MA and PhD research students on topics relating to Muslim-Christian studies as well as political theology and philosophy in Islam.
-The Department of Theology, Philosophy, and Religious Studies at the Liverpool Hope University provides an excellent basis for an interdisciplinary engagement with topics relating to inter-religious philosophical and theological research relevant to current political and religious debates in contemporary society.
+He is happy to hear from prospective students interested in MA and PhD research on topics relating to Muslim-Christian studies as well as political theology and philosophy in Islam.
+The Department of Theology, Philosophy, and Religious Studies at Liverpool Hope University provides an excellent basis for an interdisciplinary engagement with topics relating to inter-religious philosophical and theological research relevant to current political and religious debates in contemporary society.
 Application and inquiries are invited in these fields.